beckafly/insulatejs/README.md

     example
     insulate.createConstant("MYCONST", "hello world");
-    Try to rest it
+    Try to reset it
     MYCONST = 123;
-    console.log(MYCONST); //will print out "hello world"!
+    console.log(MYCONST); //will still print out "hello world"!

 If you choose not to pass the second argument, you can set the constant later.

     example
     insulate.createConstant("MYCONST"); MYCONST = "hello world";
     Now MYCONST will always return "hello world".
-    Try to rest it
+    Try to reset it
     MYCONST = 123;
     console.log(MYCONST); //will print out "hello world"!